devel0x/electronero/bounty/app/README.md

-REFERRAL_BASE_URL  # Base URL used when displaying the referral link REWARD_THRESHOLD   # Minimum points needed to claim rewards ITC_PER_POINT      # Amount of ITC paid out per point when claiming INTERCHAINED_CLI   # Path to the `interchained-cli` executable used for payouts DEFAULT_LANGUAGE   # Default language code for the interface (e.g. 'en') CAPTCHA_SECRET     # Secret token for verifying CAPTCHA responses
+REFERRAL_BASE_URL  # Base URL used when displaying the referral link REWARD_THRESHOLD   # Minimum points needed to claim rewards ITC_PER_POINT      # Amount of ITC paid out per point when claiming CLAIM_DATE         # ISO date/time after which rewards can be claimed INTERCHAINED_CLI   # Path to the `interchained-cli` executable used for payouts DEFAULT_LANGUAGE   # Default language code for the interface (e.g. 'en') CAPTCHA_SECRET     # Secret token for verifying CAPTCHA responses